andisearch/airun/README.md

 ## Support This Project

-**Claude Switcher is free and open source**, built with ❤️ to help developers be more productive with Claude Code.
+**Claude Switcher is free and open source**, built with ❤️ to help developers be more productive and save money with Claude Code.

 If you find this tool valuable, here's how you can support its development:

 ### ⭐ Star This Repo
 The simplest way to show your support is to **[give us a star on GitHub](https://github.com/andisearch/claude-switcher)**!
-It helps others discover the project and motivates us to keep improving it.
+It helps others discover the project.

 [![GitHub Stars](https://img.shields.io/github/stars/andisearch/claude-switcher?style=social)](https://github.com/andisearch/claude-switcher/stargazers)

 ### 💖 Donate
-Development and maintenance take time and effort.
-Your financial support helps us:
-- Keep the project up-to-date with new Claude models and providers
-- Respond to issues and feature requests
-- Improve documentation and add new features
-- Maintain compatibility across platforms
+Your financial support not only helps us to maintain this project but also to build Andi AI search and keep it free.
+These scripts help us save a lot of time and money, and we hope they'll help you too!

 **Choose your preferred platform:**